Doctoral Program Information

 Among the critical components the university provides for these purposes are a small and select graduate student body, faculty members dedicated to scholarly work, and the physical facilities needed for research.
 In these regards, Washington University compares favorably to the finest graduate institutions in the world.
 However, the key ingredients of PhD completion must be provided by the student: a love of learning and a desire to increase the sum of human knowledge.
 Motivation and perseverance are prerequisites for success in PhD programs.

-The Doctor of Science (DSc) degree is conferred in recognition of the candidate's abilities and attainments in some field of engineering or applied science.
+The Doctor of Science (DSc) degree is conferred in recognition of the candidate's abilities and attainments in some field of engineering.
 The DSc is a doctorate in science equivalent to a PhD doctoral degree.
 The departments of Electrical & Systems Engineering and Mechanical Engineering & Materials Science offer both the PhD and DSc doctoral options for graduate students.
-For information about the differences between the PhD and DSc degrees, please refer to the DSc and PhD Comparison (PDF).

 Candidates for doctoral degrees at Washington University must complete all courses required by their department; maintain satisfactory academic progress; pass certain examinations; fulfill residence and teaching requirements (if applicable); write, defend and submit a dissertation; and file an Intent to Graduate form on WebSTAC.